Kouroukoro: Economy Transport

 With its position which lies in the middle of Dabola and Kouroussa, about 50 km from Dabola and about 100 km from Kouroussa, Kouroukoro is an important center of transport and trade.
 The town also lies at a junction in Guinea's N1 highway, which is a major transport route between Conakry, Kankan, and (via the N7 and N32) neighboring Mali.

 Agriculture

 The Savanna climate in the region around Kouroukoro support a wide range of subsistence and cash crop farming, producing rice, groundnuts, onions and millet for sale, as well as supporting cotton farming and cattle ranching by both locals and semi-nomadic Fula people whose largest local center is in the nearby Fouta Djallon highlands.

 Education

 Kouroukoro has got a few schools.
-The first school was established in 1958, since then they have constructed a Franco-Arab school and two other schools that focus mainly the French language curriculum.
+The first school was established in 1958, since then they have constructed a Franco-Arab school and two other schools that focus mainly on the French language curriculum.
 The education in Kouroukoro consist of primary school all the way to secondary school level.
 After that one will have to go one of the major towns in Guinea to pursue a university education.